smitthakkar/EasyGeneratorAssignment/README.md

 ### Logout
 ![Logout](/docs/images/logout.png)

+## Frontend Considerations
+1. We have created only 2 pages one for auth and one for index
+2. By default if user is not loggedin they will be redirected to auth screen to signin/signup
+3. If user is logged in then they won't be directed to sigin/signup directly to home page
+4. Once logged in state is maintained to reuse in application

 # How to run

 The application is dockerized, simply clone and run the following command in root